-Folk-park "Hutsul Land" is a new and unique environment, which combines various recreation and entertainment at "Bukovel", telling the fascinating story of life and household of the highlanders of the Ukrainian Carpathians: Hutsuly, Lemky and Boiky.
-The folk-park is located to the right of Lake of Youth's far edge.
+Folk-park "Hutsul Land" is a new and unique environment, combining various recreation and entertainment at "Bukovel", telling the fascinating story of life and household of region's native ethnicities: Hutsuly, Lemky and Boiky.
+It is located to the right of Lake of Youth's far edge.

 One of the major available exhibits is our skansen (open-air ethnographic complex), notable for rustic aesthetics and interactive approach to guests.
 You are free to enter a 200-year-old house, sit on a bench, watch the fire burn in the stove, grind wheat with millstones, craft a doormat using a real weaving machine, observe cheese production at the manufacture and even participate in the Hutsul wedding extravaganza!

 The complex also boasts a fully-fledged petting zoo, where native, exotic, wild animals and birds live almost in their natural habitat, which will sure delight both children and adults.

 Moreover, there is an area dedicated exclusively to workshops, where one may observe folk crafts and techniques, which are, sadly but true, on the verge of extinction.

 Finally, after trying everything out, consider visiting complex’s picturesque photo zones offering fresh topics and aesthetics for your social media.
 Art connoisseurs will surely enjoy their visit to our small art gallery and the Ukrainian cinema club, while those who are in for a bit more carefree leisure will appreciate a wide array of traditional amusements.